NoisyHate: Mining Online Human-Written Perturbations for Realistic Robustness Benchmarking of Content Moderation Models: Conclusions and Future Work

+Our work has two main limitations.
+First, the toxicity of a sentence can evolve over time.
+For instance, words that may have been considered neutral several decades ago, such as ``retarded'' may be perceived as toxic in contemporary times.
+Also, people might generate more interesting and novel perturbations in the future and, hence will require updating our dataset continually.
+Second, within the limit of a conference paper, we strictly focus on introducing two potential uses: perturbation normalization and understanding.
+However, {\name} can also be used as additional training examples to improve existing toxic detection models via methods such as adversarial training.
+We foresee no potential risks of our dataset to the community and society.

-\section{Conclusions and future work}
+\section{Conclusions and Future Work}

-This work presents a novel benchmark dataset with annotated toxicity labels and identity information.
-This dataset consists of clean data and its corresponding perturbed version with online human-written text perturbations.
-It allows researchers to evaluate the effectiveness of their proposed toxic content detection models in the face of real-world human-generated attacks.
-Furthermore, the diverse types of perturbations in the dataset pose a challenge for perturbation normalization algorithms.
-However, the toxicity of a sentence can evolve.
-For instance, words that may have been considered neutral several decades ago, such as "retarded" may be perceived as toxic in contemporary times.
-Also, people might generate more interesting perturbations in the future.
-It depends on some events, online memes, and even TikTok videos.
-In order to address this issue, we aim to develop a model that can distinguish high-quality perturbations based on the annotated data we collected from Amazon MTurk.
-This model will enable us to automate the perturbation process, ensuring that the perturbations remain timely and relevant.
+This work presents a novel data pipeline with a human-in-the-loop to collect and verify human-written perturbations to benchmark toxic text detection, called \textsc{NoisyHate}, that consists of clean data and its corresponding perturbed version with online human-written text perturbations.
+The dataset allows researchers to evaluate the effectiveness of their proposed toxic content detection models in the face of real-world human-written perturbations instead of traditional machine-generated perturbations via existing adversarial text attacks.
+Furthermore, the diverse types of perturbations in the dataset pose a challenge for normalization algorithms, calling for better defenses to protect against potential adversarial behaviors online.